ryeash/doctor/README.md

 # doctor

-Compile time dependency injection processor for JDK 17.
+Compile time dependency injection processor for JDK 18.

 ## Getting Started

-Include the `doctor-processor` and `doctor-runtime` libraries in your build as well as any other plugins that you will use.
+Include the `doctor-processor` and `doctor-core` libraries in your build as well as any other plugins that you will use.
 Then create a main method that loads the doctor with the desired configuration.

 ```java